 As a leader in your community, you will be in a position to bring about change and create a positive impact.
 Do you have the time and work ethic to get the job done?
 What are the goals for your elected position?
 Every municipality has its own particular issues.
 Do you know what they are, and do you have ideas for dealing with them?

 One way to find out what is happening is to start attending local government meetings.
 Even as an observer, you will learn a lot about your current representatives and how they perform on the job.
 You’ll also get an idea of what local developments are happening and what may be coming in the near future.

-Read the laws or bylaws that govern the responsibilities of the position you seek.
-If you prepare ahead of time, you will have a better idea of what to expect throughout the process.
+Read the laws or bylaws that govern the responsibilities of the elected position you seek.
+Prepare ahead of time, and you will have a better idea of what to expect throughout the process.

 - For example, if you have law enforcement experience, you might want to make a run for sheriff.